Blue castle on an old door

 Migros einkaufen SchweizWiege dein Gemüse selber im Supermarkt (Foto: Seraina Zellweger)

-Going shopping on Saturday
+Grocery Shopping on Saturday

-Going shopping on Sunday
+Grocery Shopping on Sunday

-Spending a lot of money on water
+Spending a Lot of Money on Water

 Trinkwasser Schweiz BrunnenFülle deine Flasche mit gratis Trinkwasser (Foto: Seraina Zellweger)